This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How can I help the elder?

 - Report psychological abuse: It may be hard to report psychological abuse, but it is very important.
-Caregivers can help the elder if he is at risk for or is a victim of psychological abuse.
+Healthcare providers can help the elder if he is at risk for or is a victim of psychological abuse.

-- Attend follow-up visits with the elder: The elder's caregiver may talk to you, the elder, his family, friends, or those who should be held responsible for psychological abuse.
+- Attend follow-up visits with the elder: The elder's healthcare provider may talk to you, the elder, his family, friends, or those who should be held responsible for psychological abuse.
 This includes what may happen if psychological abuse does not stop.

 Where can I find support and more information?